dyfet/apollo/README.md

 build.
 Apollo interacts with Coventry thru IPC services and manipulation of config files, so it must be co-installed on a server running Coventry to be used.
-Apollo can only be used on platforms that Coventry supports, which may include NetBSD (10), FreeBSD, and most Linux kernel based distributions.
+Apollo can only be used on platforms that Coventry supports, which may include most BSD and Linux kernel based posix systems.

 While most Coventry features can be manipulated over a Web ui thru Apollo, a Coventry "custom.conf" can override these settings and produce read-only